pytorch/pytorch/docs/source/notes/windows.rst

 ^^^^^^^^^^^^^

 This type of extension has better support compared with the previous one.
-However, it still need some manual configuration.
+However, it still needs some manual configuration.
 First, you should open the
 **x86_x64 Cross Tools Command Prompt for VS 2017**
 And then, you can open the Git-Bash in it.
 It is